-NASA Completes Initial Orbit of Jupiter using Juno SpacecraftFirst Published: September 2, 2016 Last updated: November 26th, 2017 Estimated Reading Time: 3 minutes
+NASA Completes Initial Orbit of Jupiter using Juno SpacecraftFirst Published: September 2, 2016 Last updated: February 7th, 2019 Estimated Reading Time: 3 minutes Posted in: Space

 The last week or so has been an interesting one in the world of space flight.
 With the theories emanating about alien Dyson Spheres, discussion about space has been rife as per usual.
 However, we finally seen a story from the big dogs that made us smile.

 NASA has recently completed its first journey around Jupiter via its Juno platform, calling the first fly-by a success.
 This was the first ever carried out close-up fly-by of the planet, and it’s an incredibly exciting step for this particular investigation.

 Now, the process begins to take all of the data that was captured and to analyze it.

 So, we’ll see you all again sometime in 2086.